OAHN’s Varroa Mite Awareness Campaign

 Current events are listed below.
 New events will be uploaded daily.
 Click the link to get your tickets now!
 Pre-registration is required, and spaces are limited.
 We would be grateful if you would share photos from events you attend- tag us using @OntAnHealthNet, or #Ontariovarroaweek.

 Where do I log my varroa levels?

-A link to a quick logging tool will be posted here the week of September 9th; bookmark this page!
-Have your record keeping book or app at the ready and enter your results.
-Remember to enter your name and email address to be entered to win one of multiple prize packs from our sponsor beekeeping suppliers.
+Log your results right here: https://uoguelph.eu.qualtrics.com/jfe/form/SV_d6UII9JSB6Qmypf Remember to enter your name and email address to be entered to win one of multiple prize packs from our sponsor beekeeping suppliers.
 We will NOT post any identifying information on the varroa level map; only your varroa count, and county/township.
+Prize list is below.

 How secure is my information?

 When you log your information with us, we use a secure, Canadian based software to log your information.
 The software is the same as is used for other OAHN networks, where we log disease information from hundreds of veterinarians.
 Confidentiality of your information is our top priority, and the data you enter will not be used for other purposes other than mapping.
 We will be sharing the aggregate (non-identifying information) with researchers at the Ontario Veterinary College who will be doing further analysis on the data to help us make optimal use of varroa level tracking for your benefit.
 When we publish the map, there will NOT EVER be information that identifies your bee yard, name, location (other than township/county).

 How can I use the map when it is published?